arsy786/mern-crud-app/README.md

 - View: This represents the user interface or presentation layer of the application.
 In the context of an API, the view is responsible for rendering the response that will be sent back to the client.
 - Controller: This acts as an intermediary between the model and the view, handling user input and updating the model accordingly.
 In the context of an API, the controller receives requests from the client and sends responses back to the client, typically by calling the appropriate methods on the model and rendering the appropriate view.

-This separation of concerns allows for better code organization, easier maintenance and testing, and improved scalability.
+These separation of concerns allow for better code organization, easier maintenance and testing, and improved scalability.

 <ins>NOTE:</ins>
 <br>